EnergyboyOfficial/Energy-Bot/README.md

 Simple or not so simple discord bot with many commands such as:

 # !Stats
-to see stats of the servers running the bot
+To see stats of the servers running the bot

 # !hello
 To say hello